Local systems in diffeology: Introduction

 Diffeology invented by Souriau \cite{So} provides plenty of useful objects which are generalizations of manifolds.
 In fact, the category $\mathsf{Diff}$ of {\it diffeological spaces} is complete, cocomplete and cartesian closed.
 Therefore, pullbacks, adjunction spaces and mapping spaces are defined naturally as diffeological spaces with smooth structures.
 A notion of smooth homotopy groups of diffeological spaces is established in \cite{PI}; see also \cite{C-W} and \cite[Chapter 5]{IZ}.
 Smooth classifying spaces, which play an important role in classifying diffeological bundles, are considered in \cite{M-W, C-W2020}.
 It is worth mentioning that a diffeological space is also regarded as a concrete sheaf; see \cite{B-H, W-W}.
 Thus, diffeology makes a fruitful field involving, moreover, manifolds with corners, orbifolds, stratifolds in the sense of Kreck \cite{Kreck}, infinite-dimensional manifolds and the notion of Chen's iterated integral; see \cite{ A-K, G-Z, IZ-K-Z, Kihara, K2020} for details and also Appendix \ref{app:appA} for stratifolds.

+Throughout this article, manifolds are assumed to be smooth, Hausdorff, second countable and without boundary unless otherwise specified.
 A significant categorical point of view is that the forgetful functor from the category $\mathsf{Mfd}$ of manifolds to the category $\mathsf{Top}$ of topological spaces factors through an embedding functor $m :\mathsf{Mfd} \to \mathsf{Diff}$.
 Therefore, if homotopy theory is furthermore developed in $\mathsf{Diff}$ without forgetting smooth structures, we may have new ideas for the study of smooth homotopy invariants of manifolds and singular spaces.

 Rational homotopy theory initiated by Quillen \cite{Quillen} and Sullivan \cite{Sullivan} presents remarkable advantages in computing homotopy invariants of topological spaces and manifolds.
 In the theory, geometric information is encoded algebraically in differential graded Lie algebras and commutative differential graded algebras (CDGA's for short); see, for example, \cite{FHT, FOT} for applications of such algebraic models.
 Thus, one might expect an advance of rational homotopy theory for diffeological spaces.
 For example, the calculus of differential forms (the de Rham calculus) for manifolds expands in $\mathsf{Diff}$ thanks to the Souriau--de Rham complex \cite{So}; see also \cite[Chapters 6, 7, 8 and 9]{IZ} and \cite{P}.
 Thus, the calculus will be more accessible via algebraic models if rational homotopy theory becomes to be applicable to $\mathsf{Diff}$.